 A blue tentacle slithered out one sleeve.
-The tentacle was too thick to probe the hole, but it pulsated to narrow its tip.
+The tentacle was too thick to probe the hole but pulsated to narrow its tip.
 The slim tentacle-tip extracted the worm from its hole with surgical precision.

 “Wow!”
 Faith tried to clap her paws.
 “You’re really something, aren’t you!”

 “Indeed.”
 The Mountain’s Heart ate the worm with its stout yellow beak.
 Then it examined Faith with its compound emerald eyes.
 Thousands of crystalline lenses focused on the white fox.
-“We’ve met before.
+“We’ve met.
 Your name is Faith.”